 Optimize Moisture with Humidifiers or Dehumidifiers

-Humidifiers add the perfect amount of moisture to your home, helping with disease, dry skin, and distorted wood furniture and instruments.
+Humidifiers add the perfect amount of moisture to your home, helping with disease, itchy skin, and distorted wood furniture and instruments.
 Dehumidifiers pull out moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort immensely.

 Don’t Dismiss Duct Cleaning

-With the challenge to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and cooling systems work to keep our home enjoyable.
+With the challenge to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our hvac systems work to keep our home enjoyable.
 Energy-efficiency is a wonderful thing, but it also means a decreased amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stationary and contaminants (indoor air pollution) are stuck inside your home’s air – the air you and your family breathe.
 An air ventilation system detects indoor and outdoor temperatures and humidity and continuously brings the required air replacement.
 This can add 5% to 10% more fresh air every 60 minutes, lowering the concentration of airborne contaminants.